 Given these observations, here is how I’ll modify my strategy going forward.

-- Focus on $BTC: Most of my $BTC is locked up in Mount Gox, and this counts towards my overall allocation.
+- Focus on $BTC and $ETH: Most of my $BTC is locked up in Mt.
+Gox (stuck in bankruptcy proceedings), and this counts towards my overall allocation.
 I assume around 15% of coins returned at some point as $BTC (not fiat).
 My next largest position is ETH which I’ve had for years.
-I plan to hold BTC/ETH in a 90/10 ratio in terms of USD fiat value.
+I plan to hold BTC/ETH/All Altcoins in a 50/35/15 ratio in terms of USD fiat value.

-- Regular Purchase: I started taking 15% of my paycheck (2x per month) and purchasing $BTC and $ETC in the correct ratio (90/10), which I would ordinarily leave in fiat in a savings account.
-I’ve been doing this for about a month.
+- Regular Purchase: I started taking 15% of my paycheck (2x per month) and purchasing $BTC and $ETC in an equal ratio (50/50) as I am over indexed in $BTC.
 The goal here is to remove emotion from the decision and dollar cost average over the next few years.

-- Crypto Savings Account: I started to move most of my $USD out of Marcus (CDs) into BlockFi (referral link).
-I have kept some $BTC and $USDC (a USD stablecoin) for the last 6 months or so, and I’d rather make 6-8% interest over 0.5% interest in alternatives.
-Note that BlockFi is not risk free (they are lending like banks do) but they do have some strong security measures in place.
+- Crypto Savings Account: I moved all my extra money to BlockFi and now Celsius (referral links).
+I have kept some $BTC and $USDC (USD stablecoin) in BlockFi the last year and would rather make 5-8% interest vs. 0.5% interest in traditional finance alternatives.
+Note that BlockFi is not risk free (they are investing your capital and lending just like banks, but without FDIC insurance) but they do have strong security measures to protect your collateral.

-- DeFi: I have small positions in all the stuff powering Decentralized Finance (DeFi) on the Ethereum network, but that is mainly for fun (which is how $BTC started for me anyway).
-I play around with staking, liquidity pools and lending but beware the large gas fees (I got burned).
-My largest position is in this DeFI Pulse Index (https://defipulse.com/blog/defi-pulse-index/) which is a weighted index of all the tokens powering DeFi.
+- (optional) DeFi: I have positions in all the stuff powering Decentralized Finance (DeFi) on the Ethereum network, which started for fun but now is more significant (which is how $BTC started for me anyway).
+I play around with staking, liquidity pools and lending but beware the gas fees (I got burned).
+My largest position outside of ETH is in this DeFi Pulse Index (https://defipulse.com/blog/defi-pulse-index/) which is a weighted index of all the tokens powering DeFi.

-I also hold small amounts of other currencies like Stellar Lumens ($XLM), Polkadot ($DOT), Ripple ($XRP), Filecoin ($FIL bought in the 2017 SAFT), Arweave ($AR) as well as about a dozen others, but those are more out of interest than part of an actual strategy.
+I also hold small amounts of other Altcoins like Stellar Lumens ($XLM), Polkadot ($DOT), Ripple ($XRP), Filecoin ($FIL bought in the 2017 SAFT), Arweave ($AR), UNI ($UNI), Sushi ($SUSHI), Cosmos ($ATOM), Solana ($SOL) as well as about a dozen others, but those are more out of interest than part of an actual strategy.
+I also added NFTX as an index for collectibles to the mix.

 All of this is still very experimental, and I wrote this up to share more easily and get feedback.
 Despite dabbling for eight years, I still feel like a n00b most of the time in the crypto world.